 - Walking by piles of stuff day after day rather than a weekly restore to put everything in it’s home.

-Once you get clear on what you are ready to release, you can then ask what you want to come in.
+Once you get clear on what you are ready to release, you can ask what new habit you want to bring in.
 What would feel good and supportive for you life now?